ye-spencer/ye-spencer/README.md

   it can find associated phrases that may better convey your meaning, especially when searching for document tites basically SEO for your brain and document organization systems

+### Pomodoro application that counts up and always stays on your screen.

 Feel free to take any of these ideas, these are simply ideas that I think will be fun and/or benefit society in some way.